Who knew there were so many fun things to do in Monaco!

 Crafted from marble and gold, visitors can take it all in each morning, getting glimpses into the otherwise mysterious “salons privés”, rooms that are only offered to high-rolling regulars.

-Epitomizing “belle époque” architecture, the Monte Carlo Casino opens for gambling at 2 in the afternoon each day and to play, you must be eighteen and dressed smartly.
+The Monte Carlo Casino opens for gambling at 2 in the afternoon each day and to play, you must be eighteen and dressed smartly.

-While you most likely won’t (read, definitely not) be admitted into the “salons super-privés”, knowing that some of the best, James Bond-esque gamblers in the world are just a stone’s throw makes any game more exciting.
+While you most likely won’t (read, definitely not) be admitted into the “salons super-privés”, knowing that some of the best gamblers in the world are just a stone’s throw makes any game more exciting.

 Address: Place du Casino, Monaco